1 Welcome to The Eternal City of Rome.

 5 Lake Maggiore.

 Head north to the beautiful Lake Maggiore in the Italian Lakes District and the town of Baveno, noted for its narrow cobbled streets and charming 16th century square.
 On arrival, settle into your hotel and take in the magical scenery.
-In the evening, why not join a private cruise to Isola Bella to explore the palace and admire the stunning Botanical Gardens?
-(B) Stay: Hotel Simplon, Baveno, Italian Lakes
+In the afternoon, why not join an optional cruise to Isola Bella to explore the palace and admire the stunning and immaculate Italian style gardens.
+(B) Stay: Hotel Simplon/Hotel Dino, Baveno, Italian Lakes.

 Even for the experienced traveller, there can be no better joy than waking up in Venice.
 Admire the art of glassblowing by master craftsmen when you visit a traditional arts centre on Giudecca Island.
 Then cruise by private launch along canals lined with ornate palaces to arrive at St. Mark's Square where St. Mark's Basilica, the Doge's Palace and its adjoining Bridge of Sighs await.
 Board your gondola to be serenaded through the beautiful canals, passing water-lapped doorways and Rococo palaces.
 Relax amongst the romantic atmosphere as you drift along before having an afternoon to enjoy at leisure.
 (B)